 Description:This is a genuine Spanish gold coin that was minted in the "New Spain" city of Bogota in 1730 - 1744.
 Santa Fé de Bogotá was founded by the Spanish in 1538 and the mint opened in 1622.
 The obverse side of this coin features a cross with crowns in the quarters all within a quatrefoil and the reverse shows the King Philip V coat of arms and “M” assayer mark.

 Philip V, from the Bourbon Dynasty, was King of Spain from 1700 until his death in 1746.
 He ruled during a prosperous time for the Spanish Empire and his Bourbon reforms included a major modernization of the Spanish Navy.
 This enabled Spain's crucial victory in the 1741 Caribbean port Battle of Cartagena de Indias against a massive British fleet and army, allowing Spain to secure its dominance of Spanish America until the 19th century.

-Gold coinage of this historical period was decreed by the King to be 22 karats and were hand stuck from dies and cut to weight.
-Minted in five denominations in gold, the largest was the eight escudos, however the 2 escudos was famous in the colonies and among pirates as a "doubloon”.
+Throughout the 16th to 18th centuries, the Spanish and their mighty galleon fleets were the premier supplier of gold and silver coins for the world.
+However, during this adventurous age, it was inevitable that large amounts of Spanish treasure would be lost on land and at sea due to pirates, storms and other unforeseen misfortunes.
+Gold coinage of this historical period was decreed by the King to be 22 karats and were hand struck from dies and cut to weight.
+Minted in five denominations in gold, the largest was the 8 escudos, however the 2 escudos was famous in the colonies and among pirates as a "doubloon.”
 A common working man at this time would have to work 4 months to earn a single doubloon.